 Click below for answers to Frequently Asked Questions regarding Mandatory Continuing Legal Education (MCLE) courses and requirements.

-In Alabama, the MCLE Commission consists of nine members chosen from the members of the board of Alabama State Bar Commissioners.
-This Commission works closely with the designated executive director and other staff members to regulate compliance with the MCLE rules and regulations of this state.
+In Alabama, the MCLE Commission consists of nine members chosen from the members of the Board of Bar Commissioners.
+The MCLE Commission works closely with the staff of the Attorney Licensing Office to regulate compliance with the MCLE rules and regulations of this state.

-If you are practicing with a regular license in Alabama, the general rule is that you have until December 31 to earn 12 general hours of MCLE credit.
-Of those 12, at least one hour must be designated as an hour of ethics.
+If you are practicing with an occupational license in Alabama, the general rule is that you have until December 31 to earn 12 general hours of MCLE credit.
+Of those 12, at least one hour must be designated as ethics credit.
 Ethics hours are included in the total count of general MCLE hours.
 For example, if you attend a program that offers “six MCLE hours, including one hour of ethics,” you may claim a total of six, not seven, hours.

 MCLE Rule 9 requires new admittees to complete a three (3) hour course in professionalism.
 Hours earned at this seminar will count toward your general 12 hour annual CLE requirement.
-This seminar (Alabama’s Mandatory Professionalism Seminar) will be administered by the CLEAlabama on even numbered years and Cumberland School of Law on odd numbered years.
-Upcoming dates will be posted on the course search.
-To register, please contact CLEAlabama Cumberland (1-800-888-7454).
+This seminar (Alabama’s Mandatory Professionalism Seminar) will be administered by CLEAlabama on even numbered years and Cumberland School of Lawon odd numbered years.
+Upcoming dates will be posted on the Approved Course List.

 If you receive a notice of non-compliance around the end of January or beginning of February, you have until February 15 to submit a corrected transcript indicating compliance or submit a deficiency plan with the $100 late compliance fee.

-One of the most misunderstood MCLE Regulations is 2.2.
-If you are newly admitted to the practice in Alabama, you are exempt until the end of the calendar year in which you are admitted.
-For example, if you were admitted in August 2007, you will be exempt through December 31, 2007 (not through August 2008).
-You may carry over 12.0 total credits (including 1.0 ethics) earned this year if you: (1) earn them after you are admitted to the bar and (2) report them prior to January 31.
+If you are newly admitted to the practice of law in Alabama, you are exempt until the end of the calendar year in which you are admitted.
+For example, if you were admitted in August 2018, you will be exempt through December 31, 2018 (not through August 2019).
+A newly admitted attorney may carry over 12.0 total credits (including 1.0 ethics) earned during his or her year of admission if: (1) the credits are earned after the attorney is admitted to the bar; and (2) the credits are reported prior to January 31 after the end of the program year.

 Some Alabama attorneys reside in other mandatory CLE states and primarily conduct their practice there.
-Now under MCLE Regulation 2.7, attorneys may request a waiver from Alabama’s MCLE requirements (except Rules 5 and 9) by demonstrating compliance with their home state’s Mandatory CLE requirements.
-The applicant must file an updated request annually.
-See information for out-of-state attorneys.
+Pursuant to MCLE Regulation 2.7, out-of-state attorneys may request an exemption from Alabama’s MCLE requirements (except Rules 5 and 9) by demonstrating compliance with their home state’s Mandatory CLE requirements.
+An out-of-state attorney must request a Regulation 2.7 exemption in each year in which the attorney qualifies for the exemption.

-The best way to guarantee that a course will be approved and that your attendance will be reported timely is to locate the course from our online course listing.
-Courses on that list have been submitted and approved in advance.
-As long as these courses, by their presentation, meet Alabama’s standards, then the course will be granted the credit indicated on our Web site.
-If you are interested in attending a course that is not listed in our database, you may have the course considered for credit by submitting an application along with the appropriate processing fee and agenda (including times, topics and speakers).
+Yes.
+The best way to guarantee that a course will be approved and that your attendance will be reported timely is to locate the course from our Approved Course List.
+Courses on the approved course list have been submitted and approved in advance.
+As long as these courses, by their presentation, meet Alabama’s standards, then the course will be granted the credit indicated on the approved course list.